p-/eclipse-keybindings/README.md

 * `Ctrl-Shift-/` Toggle Comment is mapped to a different key combination on non-english layouts (see: [Atom Keymap Issue](https://github.com/atom/atom-keymap/issues/37)).

 ### Request features
 If you request a new keybinding please specify which Atom command should be executed when the keys are pressed.
-The full Atom Command Palette is available by pressing `Ctrl-Shift-P`.
+The full Atom Command Palette is available by pressing `Ctrl-3`.

 Please note that Atom might not (yet) have a corresponding functionality for a specific Eclipse command.